 Hardware has been so commoditised in the data center to the point of obscurity, and in so doing, we've shot ourselves in the foot because it's been to the detriment of the results we're seeking.

 Think about it - just because you can build a toaster that runs Linux, it doesn't mean you should.

-The net effect in the data centre has been the implicit assumption that if your solution is “software-defined” then the hardware doesn’t matter.
+The net effect in the data center has been the implicit assumption that if your solution is “software-defined” then the hardware doesn't matter.
 In our view, nothing could be further from the truth.

-If you're selling generic hardware into open-source data centre deployments you're missing a trick.
-You’re missing the chance to differentiate by delivering superior performance and efficiency, as well a solution that's easier (and therefore more profitable) to deploy and support, yet still delivers all the independence of open source.
+If you're selling generic hardware into open source data center deployments you're missing a trick.
+You're missing the chance to differentiate by delivering superior performance and efficiency, as well a solution that's easier (and therefore more profitable) to deploy and support, yet still delivers all the independence of open source.
 Everyone is a winner…

 Of course, it's not just about power, it's also about performance.
 When you truly understand the task and the way the software is architected to deal with it, you can exploit the potential with hardware that is purpose-built to support that.
 We dive deeper into that here, but in an essence, that's why we're able to deliver such blistering performance using open source code.

 Over and above these immediate gains, when you design and build hardware for a specific task, and you know exactly what code you're going to run, you can vastly improve the ability to efficiently and intuitively configure, install and operate your environment.
 The end result?
 All the benefits of a proprietary bundled solution, but without the huge drawback of the vendor lock-in because don't forget, it's still open source, so you can move on at any time.

 And when it comes to our channel partners, we believe this is a particularly unique proposition, providing a very tangible and profitable point of difference to the stack and paving the way for value-added services like OSS support.